 - For added safety - interconnect all the smoke alarms so that when one sounds - they all sound.

-- Alarms that contain 10 year lithium batteries are avaliable for people who have difficulty changing batteries.
+- Alarms that contain 10 year lithium batteries are available for people who have difficulty changing batteries.

 - Test your smoke alarms monthly.

-- All smoke alarms should be replaced after 10 years (sooner if they fail to work)
+- All smoke alarms should be replaced after 10 years or as soon as possible if they fail to work.